Drought tolerant succulents are known for their fleshy, thick stems and leaves.

 An outdoor succulent should not need to be fertilized.

-They glean nourishment from the atmosphere and from the soil in which they grow.
+They glean nourishment from the atmosphere and the soil they grow.

-Garden treatments such as mulching in the wintertime help add nourishment to the soil.
+Garden treatments such as mulching in the wintertime help nourish the soil.